-This rotation provides an introduction to clinical anesthesia covering perioperative assessment and optimization, monitoring techniques, management of acute medical issues including resuscitation, acute pain management, application of basic sciences to clinical problems and provides exposure to, and experience with, technical skills such as basic and advanced airway management, intravenous catheter insertion, and possibly spinal anesthesia and arterial line insertion.
-(N.B.: Department policy stipulates that clerks are not allowed to attempt placement of central venous lines and epidural catheters).
-More specific objectives are included at the end of this document.
+This rotation provides an introduction to clinical anesthesia covering perioperative assessment and optimization, monitoring techniques, management of acute medical issues including resuscitation, acute pain management, application of basic sciences to clinical problems, and provides experience with technical skills such as advanced airway management and intravenous catheter insertion.
+More specific objectives are included in the file below.

-Unlike much of clerkship, the anesthesia rotation allows clerks the opportunity to be one-on-one with an attending staff every day when feasible.
+The anesthesia rotation allows clerks the opportunity to be one-on-one with an attending staff every day when feasible.
 Please use this opportunity to experience as much as possible by taking appropriate ownership of cases, reading ahead of time, and asking questions (there is no such thing as a silly question).
-The staff anesthesiologists don't expect clerks to know a significant amount about the specialty, but will expect clerks to take initiative to learn and provide patient care.
-Staff are more than happy to let clerks attempt as much as possible, when appropriate, and will teach abundantly, but this will require the clerk to show interest, act professionally, prepare for the day by reviewing patients the day before, and read around cases.
-Not achieving these may exclude the clerk from being involved in the day's activities.
+Our staff do not expect clerks to know a significant amount about the specialty, but will expect clerks to take initiative to learn and provide patient care by reviewing cases ahead of time.